 It’s some kind of human species survival mechanism magic that mothers have this power.

 I assume so, because, well, I suppose I’ve wondered if even “bad” moms have it.
 Then I remember that even I behold this extra ordinary magic.
 So perhaps it’s a universal trait of motherhood.
 I wonder (I certainly don’t remember) if it comes in like milk, just following the child’s arrival, or if it develops in the morning sickness and sleepless nights alongside things like the baby’s eyelashes and toenails.

 People consistently reassure me that I’m not a “bad mom,” and honestly, I can see why.
 I do a lot “right.”
 And my kids are beautiful and brilliant.

 But let’s be very real.

 Sometimes I wonder what I’d have to look like or what others would have to see to validate my self-inflicted label.
 I live in the days of the internet – Facebook and Instagram the social media tools of choice of my generation.
 So I’ve seen how people crucify the only unquestionably, universally “bad” moms – those who “snap.”

 But, on my first day of motherhood, I remember thinking, “I get it,” of those “bad” moms, those mothers turned monsters who realize too late that the only escape from motherhood is death.

-I determined a long time ago that I belong more with the monster mothers than the “I’ll never understand” mothers.
+I concluded through observation a long time ago that I belong more with the monster mothers, the snapped inside or snapped outside ones, than the “I’ll never understand” mothers.
 For a while I wondered what separated the two groups, and at first it seemed obvious: actions.
 I quickly realized, however, that it must be thoughts.

 Those mothers must’ve never been pushed so far to the edge of themselves that they longed for the sweet relief of one uninterrupted night of sleep by wishing for an accidental death.
 They must also have never felt like the guilt of such a wish would swallow them absolutely whole.